 I was able to finally discover “Who am I?” only after spending weeks and months going through the process of thinking and reflecting on the questions in the previous blog post.

 Isn’t it interesting that these two, very different questions yielded several similar ideas?

 It's your turn

-What if these same two questions hold the key to unlock your core values?
+What if these same two questions hold the key to unlocking your core values?
 What might happen if you set aside time to really think about these two questions, and then took time to reflect on your answers?

 I’ve learned that everyone must discover their own core values.
 My list is not THE list of values – we each have a unique set of core values.

 I've made a simple template for you to use in your own core values journey.
-It’s free, and you can view it immediately it by clicking here.
+It’s free, and you can view it immediately by clicking here.
 It lists the two questions from above and has a table where you can jot down your answers to the questions.
 You can print it or save it for your own use.